-With the introduction of Hana and the $5.8 billion purchase of database maker Sybase Inc. (SY) in 2010, SAP ratcheted up efforts to challenge Oracle’s dominance in the $22.5 billion database market.
+With the introduction of Hana and the $5.8 billion purchase of database maker Sybase Inc. (SY:US) in 2010, SAP ratcheted up efforts to challenge Oracle’s dominance in the $22.5 billion database market.
 Hana is designed to quickly analyze vast caches of sales and operational information, as well as unstructured data such as e-mail and social media.
 It relies on computer memory, rather than disk drives, to speed up the process.

 The incentives “give a strong signal to customers and the market that we are deeply committed to developing this growth area,” Vishal Sikka, an SAP board member in charge of technology and innovation, said yesterday in an interview following a presentation in San Francisco.
 “With Hana, we have an opportunity to really transform the database and rethink applications.”

 SAP declined 0.1 percent to 50.01 euros as of 3:49 p.m. in Frankfurt while Oracle dropped 0.5 percent to $28.21 in New York.
 SAP had gained about 13 percent in the 12 months through yesterday, compared with a 15 percent drop for Redwood City, California-based Oracle.

 Kate Pichon, a spokeswoman for Oracle in the U.K., said she couldn’t immediately comment.